About Us

 Samantha's second litter has given us Reginald who is also a multi Class in Group winner and a multi Royal Runner-up Best of Breed winner.

-Samantha's grandchildren are now featuring prominently in the showring with Tobias now a Best in Group, multi Runner-up in Group winner at Championship show level
+Best in Show.
+He is also a multi Best in Group, multi Runner-up in Group winner at Championship show level

 The Utility Group show scene in South East Queensland is one of the most competitive in Australia.
 A number of